 Plaggemier also developed the Certified Security Awareness Professional (CSAP) program, an industry-standard training and certification course in enterprise security awareness.
-Most recently, she joined the advisory board of the 2021 US Cyber Games.
+Notably, she joined the advisory board of the 2021 US Cyber Games.

 The Covid-19 pandemic had a significant impact on the cybersecurity landscape.
 With many companies and organizations making quick pivots to remote-work arrangements, it was crucial that cybersecurity practices be adjusted to secure the sensitive information being stored and transmitted outside of traditional offices.

 Some entities were more prepared for this than others: tech-native companies like Google had strong cybersecurity cultures to begin with, while legacy institutions like universities had to reinvent themselves practically overnight.

 “Educational institutions did a great job of ramping up their digital learning channels during Covid-19,” Plaggemier says.
 “Unfortunately, in many instances, the cybersecurity of these channels often took a backseat, which has opened up opportunities for hackers.
 Compounding these vulnerabilities within the education sector is that only 45 percent of K-12 students receive regular cybersecurity awareness education.
 This has created a perfect storm for cybercriminals looking to gain access to the heaps of sensitive data that educational institutions have at their disposal.”